Dinuzulu KaCetshwayo: Dinuzulu's volunteers

 To contest the succession, Dinuzulu first appealed to the British, but received no response.
 He then offered rewards of land to Boer farmers of the Vryheid and Utrecht districts, to come and fight on his side and restore the Zulu Kingdom.
 In 1884 a group of Boer farmers from the districts of Utrecht and Vryheid undertook to help restore order, in return for land for the formation of an independent republic with access to the sea.
 Led by General Louis Botha, they formed Dinuzulu's Volunteers and after several clashes with Zibhebhu, defeated him at the Battle of Ghost Mountain (also known as the Battle of Tshaneni) on 5 June 1884.

 The Nieuwe Republiek, established in northern Natal on land awarded to Boers by Dinuzulu, was recognized by Germany and Portugal.
-It was later incorporated on its request by the ZAR because of financial problems, after the British annexed the coastal plains from the Thukela river (Tugela) northwards in order to prevent the Boers from building a harbor.
+It was later incorporated on its request by the ZAR because of financial problems, after the British annexed the coastal plains from the Thukela river (Tugela) northwards in order to prevent the Boers from building a harbour.
 After considerable dispute in a Natal arbitration court, Britain eventually recognized the New Republic, but reduced it in size after annexing the coastal plains to the Cape Colony, along with the republic's claims to St Lucia for a harbor.
 The Niewe Republiek was incorporated on its own request with the Zuid Afrikaanse Republiek in 1888.
 No major conflict would occur in the region until the outbreak of the Second Boer War in 1899.

 Exile

 In 1890 Dinuzulu was captured by the British and exiled to the island of Saint Helena for seven years, for leading a Zulu army against the British due to annexation of the coastal plains of Zululand.
+During his exile, Dinuzulu was initially held at Rosemary Hall in St. Pauls, and later moved to Maldivia in upper Jamestown, and finally to Francis Plain House in St. Pauls.
+He was allowed to have an entourage of about 20 people, including two of his wives, his uncles, a doctor, and translators.
+Despite the circumstances, Dinuzulu engaged with the local community, learned to write, and even played the piano and organ.

 When Zululand was formally incorporated into Natal in 1897, Dinuzulu was released.
 The following year he was installed as the British government's InDuna.